 The 802.15 TG Technical Editors shall use the following documents (latest revision) as guidelines for developing and maintaining technical drafts for IEEE 802.15 standards and amendments.

 a.
 IEEE Standards Style Manual ([other4])

 b.
 802.15 WG Technical Editors instructions (document: 15-10-0324)

-End.